How to Make Scented Candles

 • Unfortunately, despite being highly fragrant, you may not always get the same level of infusion into the air (also called the throw).
 This may need to be factored into your recipe and this is where your blending knowledge can come to the fore.

-• Essential oils can be fragile and delicate little substances.
+• Essential Oils can be fragile and delicate little substances.
 Occasionally, some essential oils can degrade when exposed to higher burning temperatures.
 It is this action that contributes to it not having a great ‘throw.’
 Some essential oils are better than others; this is where your experimentation and learning become key.

 • We all know that essential oils can be expensive.
 There's no two ways about it, you will need a lot of oil to get a strong scent.
 Therefore, it stands to reason that if you aim to sell them, it forces your hand to price your scented candles at the higher end of the scale.